AztecProtocol/engineering-designs/docs/building-in-chunks/building.md

 ## Provisional blocks

 A provisional block is equivalent to the data posted to L1.
 It contains a checkpoint header, block header, committee attestations, and the proposer signature over all data.
 Note that this proposer signature guarantees that it is the proposer who decides when a block within a slot is added to the provisional chain.
+Nodes verify this signature before accepting a new provisional block

 ## L1 checkpoints